-A split-funded annuity is an annuity strategy that involves using part of your purchase price to buy an immediate annuity and the rest to buy a deferred annuity.
-With the split annuity strategy, your immediate annuity makes payments to you right away while the deferred annuity’s value continues to grow, allowing the holder to receive dependable income and save for the future simultaneously.
+A split-funded annuity is an annuity strategy that involves using a portion of your purchase price to fund an immediate annuity and the rest to fund a deferred annuity.
+The immediate annuity provides income right away while the deferred annuity’s value continues to grow, allowing the holder to receive dependable income and save for the future simultaneously.

 One basic choice when purchasing a single premium annuity is whether to get an immediate annuity or a deferred annuity.